Showing all 5 results

 Hardy in most parts of the UK, very easy to grow and quickly grows into a beautiful palm tree that can be left to fend for itself in all but the most severe of winters.

 The most beautiful and sought after of the genus with its slight blue leaf colouration contrasted by a stunning white underside.
-Somewhat difficult to grow but well worth the effort, a very cold hardy palm suitable for most parts of the UK.
+Somewhat difficult to grow but well worth the effort.

 A wild occurring Trachycarpus growing near to Trachycarpus princeps in China.Botanically very close to fortunei.

 Probably the fastest growing of the Trachycarpus family , resembling Trachycarpus martianus when larger.

 Seems slightly less cold hardy than fortunei, but recovers extremely rapidly.

 Photos are of a plant in habitat.